DarienLibrary/website_content/content/_finished/summerreading/summer_reading_kids.md

 <div style="background-color:#c7a1c6; padding:10px;">

 <h3 style="color: purple;">Events</h3>
-Summer Reading evets are pre-registred in advance or drop-in programs which all are welcome to attend.
-Many of our programs support <abbr title="Science, Technology, Enginnering, Arts, and Mathematics">S.T.E.A.M.</abbr> education.
+Summer Reading events are pre-registered in advance or drop-in programs which all are welcome to attend.
+Many programs support <abbr title="Science, Technology, Enginnering, Arts, and Mathematics">S.T.E.A.M.</abbr> education.
 <br />
 <br />